-6. Rule 1 makes certain standard technical provisions.
-In particular, it provides for the Amendment Rules to come into force on 1st July 2022.
+Rule 1 makes certain standard technical provisions.
+In particular, it provides for the Amendment Rules to come into force on 1st January 2024.
+This allows time for them to be laid before Parliament and for the required 40 sitting days for both Houses to elapse before the amendments come into force.